-Making The Best Durban Mutton Curry
+How To Make The Best Durban Mutton Curry

 A good Durban curry is based on a few principles, colour, texture and aroma, as much as it can be at the hand of an experienced home cook.
 It requires the right ingredients as much as it does love and patience.
-In the case of this recipe it involves preparation of the meat by marinating in Durban masala, braising onions and spice with tomato to form a lush gravy and finally simmering the meat.
-Garnishing with curry leaves and coriander punctuate this dishes unique aroma.
-I call this a Durban curry because my mum (Amma) was ‚born and bred‘ in Durban, born in the so called golden era of the 1940‘s she had a specific way of preparing and cooking food.
+In the case of this recipe, it involves the preparation of the meat by marinating it in Durban masala, braising onions and spice with tomato to form a lush gravy and finally simmering the meat.
+Garnishing with curry leaves and coriander punctuates this dish’s unique aroma.
+I call this a Durban curry because my mum (Amma) was ‚’ born and bred’ (in her words) in Durban, born in the so-called golden era of the 1940‘s she had a specific way of preparing and cooking food.
 Many of which I use in my recipes.
 Thank you to a reader for reminding me of this.

-How to Make a Durban Mutton Curry
+How to Make a Delicious Durban Mutton Curry Step By Step

 Prepare the powdered spices.

 Amma‘s method for meat curry was to fry the onions until soft and caramelized.

 Add ginger and garlic and curry leaves followed by powdered spice.

 The powder should fry in the oil otherwise you end up with what she referred to as ‚chilli powder curry‘.
 By frying the spice, the flavour is released into the dish.
 Once the spice is fried, add meat and fry until the meat is slightly seared.
 This should be done on medium heat to avoid burning the spice.

 Once you are satisfied with the texture of the meat, add tomatoes and tomato paste for visual effect.
 This gives the colour a natural reddish hinge without adding colourants.
 Cover and allow to cook on low heat to allow these ingredients to cook in their own moisture.